MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

 ---
 title: Deploy to the cloud
 author: MuyangAmigo
-description: Learn how to deploy app to the cloud, Azure, or SharePoint using Teams Toolkit in Visual Studio Code and Visual Studio. ms.author: zhany ms.localizationpriority: medium ms.topic: overview
+description: Learn how to deploy app to the cloud, Azure, or SharePoint using Teams Toolkit in Visual Studio Code. ms.author: zhany ms.localizationpriority: medium ms.topic: overview